emrass-tutorials/msgraph-daemon-app/README.md

 Note: currently only the daemon app exists, so only `yarn daemon` will work.
 In the future, I'll add a Single Page Application (SPA) for delegated access, whereas application requests will remain in the daemon.

+## Setup

+1. Register the application in the Azure Portal
+2. Copy `.env.sample` to `.env` and update app id and client secret